A Complete Cabot Trail Itinerary – 22 Incredible Stops

 North River Kayaking

-North River Kayak Tours is an excellent stop for all levels of kayaking.
-Located on the North River, your excursion starts in easy flowing water out to the bay where you’ll witness the Cape Breton Coast from a different view.
+North River Kayak Tours is a wonderful stop for all levels of kayaking.
+Located on the North River, your excursion starts in easy, flowing water and ends at the bay, where you’ll witness the Cape Breton Coast from a different perspective.

 Dave and I love kayaking, but I must say, this was one of the most pleasant kayaking excursions we’ve ever had.It was a relaxed, easy-going half-day excursion that offered beautiful views and great conversation.